Here’s a unique guitar with a story.

 It is the last one remaining because, although the two Shadows guitarists used their greenburst Marvins throughout the 60s, both guitars were stolen from the band’s truck in 1970.

 From Hank Marvin in 2004 – “Some guitarists think America is the only source of high quality electric guitars, but some remember the wonderful guitars designed and produced by Burns Guitar UK.
 In 1963, the founder Jim Burns worked closely with myself and Bruce Welch of The Shadows to design a guitar with the style, sound and playability that we needed.
 Together we developed the ‘BURNS MARVIN’ a fine guitar, which I played on record, stage and screen from 1964 thru to 1970 when, unfortunately, my guitars were stolen, never to be seen again, well not by me!”

 This is NOT a Burns Marvin reissue, which was a limited edition run in 2004.
 This is the real deal, the last known remaining original Burns Marvin greenburst guitar from 1964.

 This guitar is possibly the most collectable original Burns Marvin model in existence.
 It was bought by its owner, an avid Hank fan & collector, directly from the current owner of Burns UK, Barry Gibson.
-A letter of provenance to this effect can be provided with the sale of this guitar.
+A letter of provenance to this effect is included in the photos, and the original is included with the sale of this guitar.